strongbugman/ant_nest/README.rst

 About Item
 ==========

-We use dict to store one item in examples, actually it support many way to define our item: dict, normal class, atrrs`s class, data class and ORM class, it depend on your need and choice.
+We use dict to store one item in examples, actually it support many way: dict, normal class, atrrs's class, data class and ORM class, it depend on your need and choice.

 Examples
 ========